-As Khalil Smith, our Vice President of Consulting, has written, even though diversity often comes first in the coupling Diversity & Inclusion, leaders may actually find more success creating an inclusive culture first.
+As Khalil Smith, our Vice President of Consulting and Practices, has written, even though diversity often comes first in the coupling Diversity & Inclusion, leaders may actually find more success creating an inclusive culture first.

 The reason: Inclusive cultures create the fertile soil for diversity to thrive.
 Without a sense of inclusion, diverse team members are less likely to feel they belong, and decide to jump ship.
 With inclusion, they may feel better aligned with the organization’s goals and stay engaged.

 Below we’ve listed three action-oriented blog posts that leaders can use to create inclusive cultures of their own.